opensoars/f_/doc/README.md

 * Introduction
     - Asynchronous Node.js
     - Problem to be solved
+* Solution
-* Abstract solution
+    - Abstract
-* In depth solution
+    - In depth
 * API
     - augment
     - setup